Skip to content

 Choose for survival or choose for growth

-Before choosing a plant for a dim spot, decide whether you want a steady green presence or active growth.
+Before choosing a plant for a dim spot, decide whether you want a plant that stays presentable or a plant that actively grows.
 Those are not the same goal.
-If you want a plant that stays presentable with very little change, choose a static survivor.
+If you want very little change, choose a plant known to tolerate lower light.
 If you want fresh leaves, trailing growth, flowers, compact vines, or stronger variegated growth, plan for brighter indirect light or LEDs from the start.

 Move closer to light before changing care

-A plant that is stretching, shrinking, leaning or not producing new growth usually needs more daily light before it needs more fertilizer.
+A plant that is stretching, shrinking, leaning or not producing new growth usually needs more light over the day before it needs more fertilizer.
 Move it closer to a window, use a brighter but filtered exposure, or add a daylight LED.

 • Rotate pots: helps reduce one-sided leaning.